 We’ve gotten to a place where we no longer appreciate the rain thinking of it instead as an inconvenience – something that’s preventing us from going where we want to go.

 We forget that without the rain the plants wouldn’t grow, the animals would have nothing to eat and neither would we, the water reservoirs would dry up and pretty soon we would have no water to drink.
 And so I wonder… what does gratitude sound like?

 Let’s go back to II Samuel 6.
 David and his men were retrieving the ark of God after a long separation.
 Now let’s remember that to the Israelites at the times, the ark symbolized that Jehovah dwelt among them.
 Being without the ark would have been like being without Jesus and the hope of redemption for a Christian.

-Finally, they were going to take the ark home.
+Finally, they were going to take the Ark of the Covenant home.
 We are told in II Samuel 6:5 that: